Laszlo-Lazuer/nextjs-dashboard/README.md

 * **User-Specific Content** - It's easier to serve personalized content, such as dashboards or user profiles, and update the data based on user interaction.
 * **Request Time Information** - Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.

+#### Takeaway

+With dynamic rendering, your application is only as fast as your slowest data fetch.

 ## Description

 This repository will follow along with the NextJS Dashboard app [tutorial](https://nextjs.org/learn/dashboard-app) from the NextJS documentation.
 Each chapter of the tutorial is broken out as it's own branch.
 Incrementally building upon itself as the tutorial progresses.